- Smart Contracts

 One of the promising applications of the block chain technology are smart contracts.
 Smart contracts are computer programs that can automatically execute the terms of a contract.
 Anyone familiar with computer programming would be aware of what is known as an if-then-else statement, where a program executes a certain task if certain conditions are met and does not if the conditions are not present.

 Smart contracts implement this on the block chain and have the potential to extend this into another growing field, and that is the internet of things, bringing the world of sci-fi closer to reality.
 For instance Atomic Cross Chain Transactions allow for truly decentralized trading between cryptocurrencies.
 This can, for example, enable a trader exchange with a coin that provides a mixing service for the purposes of privacy, and then send it to a new wallet.
 Another smart contract that would be able to support, are auctions.
 The blockchain enables you to create a smart auction contract.
 Participants in the auction would then send money to the contract, and anytime anyone sends more money than the previous bidder, the previous bidder’s money is automatically refunded.
-Future smart contracts that XIN intends to support include autonomous corporations, gambling, self-mixing and smart properties.
+Smart contracts include autonomous corporations, self-mixing and smart properties.
 Smart contracts are being touted as the “killer app” of the cryptocurrency industry, and the race is on to develop applications that will radically transform our work, life and play going forward into the future.

 Crowdfunding is the practice of funding a project or venture by raising monetary contributions from a large number of people.
 Crowdfunding is a form of crowdsourcing and of alternative finance.
 Crowdfunding is generally based on three types of actors: the project initiator who proposes the idea and/or project to be funded, individuals or groups who support the idea, and a moderating organization (the “platform”) that brings the parties together to launch the idea.